palakrajdevneu/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition

-This GitHub repository contains code for building and evaluating a Convolutional Neural Network (CNN) model to recognize emotions from audio data.
-The model is trained and tested on a dataset consisting of audio recordings of various emotions, including anger, disgust, fear, happiness, neutral, sadness, and surprise.
+Showcasing the development and evaluation of a Convolutional Neural Network (CNN) model tailored for the precise recognition of emotions from audio data.
+The model has undergone rigorous testing and training on a comprehensive dataset encompassing a wide range of emotions, including anger, disgust, fear, happiness, neutral, sadness, and surprise.

 ## Overview